-Kibo Mining is listed on the AIM market in London and the AltX in Johannesburg.
+Kibo Energy is listed on the AIM market in London and the AltX in Johannesburg.
 The Company is focused on exploration and development of mineral projects in Tanzania, and controls a large mineral right portfolios.
-Tanzania provides a secure and stable operating environment for the mineral resource industry and Kibo Mining therein.
+Tanzania provides a secure and stable operating environment for the mineral resource industry and Kibo Energy therein.

 The Company also has extensive gold focused interests in the Lake Victoria area of Tanzania.
 These include projects with a 515,000 oz.
 JORC -compliant gold Mineral Resource at Imweru and a 239,870 oz.
 JORC- compliant gold Mineral Resource at Lubando.
 The Company holds a 100% interest in both projects subject to a 2% NSR held by another party.
 The Company is currently undertaking a Definitive Feasibility Study on the Imweru Project and the results of a Preliminary Economic Assessment, completed in December 2014, demonstrate good economic fundamentals for the development of a gold mine on the project in the near term.